 UPDATE: the Feed-in Tariff ended in the UK in April 2019.
 The reason for this is that the renewable technologies covered by the scheme have become more affordable, and thus more widely accessible.

 Most domestic technologies make you eligible to receive FIT:

 Note that in order to qualify for the tariffs, you need to use the services of an MCS certified supplier.
 The rates change slightly after each review so, when applying, remember to look at the dates and check when the next review on the tariffs will be.
 Moreover, the rates vary depending on the size of your system, the type of technology installed, the date of installation and how energy efficient your home is.

-If you wish to get customised quotes about the price of a given system, fill out the contact form with your details and preferences.
+If you wish to get customised quotes about the price of a given system, fill n the contact form with your details and preferences.
 We will do our best to help you find your best deal, by providing you with free, no obligation quotes on the product of your choice.